texfaq/texfaq.github.io/FAQ-crop.md

 ---
+title:  How to create crop marks
 section: Adjusting the typesetting
 subsection: Page layout
 date: 2014-06-10
 ---

-# How to create crop marks

 If you're printing something that's eventually to be reproduced in significant quantities, and bound, it's conventional to print on paper